steven14ggyy/DSP_HW1/results/Report.md

 	G_filter_result = zeros(filter_h -1 + height,filter_w - 1 + width);
 	B_filter_result = zeros(filter_h -1 + height,filter_w - 1 + width);
 	```
 	Now, we are ready to calculate convolution.
-I use double-nested for loop to conduct Matrix multiplications.
-As for mulplitication, because we are doing "convolution," we have to first flip the filter matrix horizontally and vertically (Same as what we've done in HW0), then do matrix multiplications.
+I use double-nested for loop to conduct element-by-element multiplication and sum up the elements of the result matrix .
+As for mulplitication, because we are doing "convolution," we have to first flip the filter matrix horizontally and vertically (Same as what we've done in HW0), then do the multiplication and sum-up.
 	```Matlab
 	%Flip the filter
 	filter_flip = fliplr(flipud(filter));